Thoregon/Thoregon/doc/vanillaT.md

 - don't forget to use it
 - that you don't regret not using it
 - can retrive all your data even if you lose your computer

+In the ancient times of the internet, the lack of security was the worst mistake.

 Everything in your local DB is encrypted.